 The Ultimate Sleeper

 If you were to search for the word “sleeper” in an automotive encyclopedia, a picture of the 2020 BMW M550i would most probably be used as an example.
 By definition, a sleeper is a very fast and powerful automobile that appears totally underwhelming from the outside.That’s precisely why the M550i exists, for people who desire near BMW M5 performance without the brash “look at me Mr. Officer” attention of an M car.
 The “M before the number” series of BMW cars and SUVs has also proven to be a frankly lucrative solution for the brand, opening up a full niche of intelligently packaged performance machines aimed at a new kind of customer with a different kind of budget.What you need to know is that the M550i is the fastest and most powerful BMW 5-Series before entering M5 territory.
 Its engine is a detuned version of the M5’s, a twin-turbocharged 4.4-liter V8 rated at 523 horsepower and an equally satisfying 553 lb-ft of torque.It’s mated to the same eight-speed automatic gearbox as its big sister, and comes with the same rear-biased xDrive all-wheel-drive system, except the M550i doesn’t get the M5’s rear-differential which allows to disengage the front wheels for full rear-wheel-drive action.Acceleration from 0 to 100 km/h in the M550i is claimed at a shockingly fast four seconds flat, with the ability to complete the quarter mile in just under 12.5 seconds.
-And there isn’t even a launch control feature.
 Not bad for a grandpa-looking sedan.

 Except for beefed up brakes, an adaptive sport suspension and subtle M badges glued onto its body, there’s nothing about the M550i that suggests its performance.
 Even the front-bumper has a cute, friendly businessman look to it.Pricing kicks off at $86,650.
-The car you see here has, of course, a full battalion of optional packages piled on, as well as the oh-so-subtle Azurite Metallic blue paintjob.
+The car you see here has, of course, a full battalion of optional packages piled on, as well as the oh-so-subtle Azurite Metallic black paintjob.
 Final price was $101,050, which is still considerably cheaper than an actual BMW M5.

 The Right Amount Of Performance